Skip to main content

 openclaw init

 This creates a config file at ~/.openclaw/openclaw.json.
-You'll need to edit this manually to configure your AI provider, agent name, and other settings.
+You'll edit this to configure your AI provider, agent name, and other settings.

 Step 6: Set Your AI Provider and API Key